The Dyers’ Almshouse Charity CIO

 A manager is on hand during the day, and there is 24 hour on-call cover in case of a fall or other emergency.
 However, the Almshouses are not suitable for anyone needing special care as we do not have medical facilities or medically qualified staff on site.

-Residents pay a monthly maintenance fee (currently £555) which includes the cost of gas (for heating and cooking), water rates and television licence fee.
-The maintenance fee is reviewed annually but is always well below the comparable market rent for the area.
-Residents are responsible for their own electricity and telephone bills, and also for Council Tax.
+Residents pay a monthly maintenance fee.
+This is reviewed annually and always well below the comparable market rent for the area.
+Residents are responsible for their own electricity, telephone and council tax bills.